History of Siberia: 1920s and 1930s

 By the 1920s the agriculture in Siberia was in decline.
 With the large number of immigrants, land was used very intensively, which led to exhaustion of the land and frequent bad harvests.
-Agriculture wasn't destroyed by the civil war, but the disorganization of the exports destroyed the food industry and reduced the peasants' incomes.
+Agriculture was not destroyed by the civil war, but the disorganization of the exports destroyed the food industry and reduced the peasants' incomes.
 Furthermore, prodrazvyorstka and then the natural food tax contributed to growing discontent.
-In 1920–1924 there was a number of anti-communistic riots in rural areas, with up to 40,000 people involved.
+In 1920–1924, there was a number of anti-communistic riots in rural areas, with up to 40,000 people involved.
 Both old Whites (Cossacks) and old "Reds" partisans, who earlier fought against Kolchak, the marginals, who were the major force of the Communists, took part in the riots.
 According to a survey of 1927 in Irkutsk Oblast, the peasants openly said they would participate in anti-Soviet rebellion and hoped for foreign help.
 In 1929, one such anti-Soviet rebellion took place in Buryatia, the rebellion was put down will the deaths of 35,000 Buryats.
 It should also be noticed that the KVZhD builders and workers were declared enemies of the people by a special order of the Soviet authorities.

 The youth, that had socialized in the age of war, was highly militarized, and the Soviet government pushed the further military propaganda by Komsomol.
 There are many documented evidences of "red banditism", especially in the countryside, such as desecration of churches and Christian graves, and even murders of priests and believers.
 Also in many cases a Komsomol activist or an authority representative, speaking with a person opposed to the Soviets, got angry and killed him/her and anybody else.
-The Party faintly counteracted this.
+The party faintly counteracted this.